jnozzi/cocoadev.com/SiteContent/General/NSTableViewSeparator.markdown

-Does anyone know how to get a separator line between two rows in an [[NSTableView]]?
+Does anyone know how to get a separator line between two rows in an General/NSTableView?

 I mean one that looks good, ie. with proper padding etc.

 ----

-Add an extra dummy row and use the table view delegate method heightOfRow to adjust the height, then draw a line in a subclass of [[NSTableView]].
+Add an extra dummy row and use the table view delegate method heightOfRow to adjust the height, then draw a line in a subclass of General/NSTableView.

 ----